The Dr Sarno Back Pain Relief Method,

 14.)
 Intersection Between Physical Bodywork and Emotional Work:

 If we apply physical pressure to the skin & muscles, various sensations are invoked. focusing on those sensations brings us in closer contact with whatever is associated with those sensations.
-If it is true what I said in # 1 above, that it is the act of paying attention in-the-moment that dissolved the cause of Sarno’s headaches, then physical work can enhance that process of self-introspection.
+If it is true what I said in # 1 above, that it is the act of paying attention in the moment that dissolved the cause of Sarno’s headaches, then physical work can enhance & deepen that process of Self-Introspection.

 Thank You For Reading My Article On Dr. Sarno Back Pain Relief, the Mind-Body Connection, Healing Back Pain & Mind Over Back Pain utilizing the Dr. Sarno Method!